 I took a role in digital merchandising for a well-known high street retailer and swapped a small close-knit team of five, for a head office of over 350, not to mention, a complete change in direction for the work I would now be doing every day – something far less creative than I was used to.
 The pay was really good, more than I’d previously been earning and so when I accepted the role, I convinced myself this was going to work out for the better and I’d learn to love this new direction.

-I handed my notice in and four weeks later my new job began.
-Four days later, it ended.
+I handed my notice in and four weeks later my new job began… and then four days later, it ended.
 I left.
-I’d taken a risk to do something different and whilst I knew it was the right decision to leave my previous position, in those first few days, I knew this new role really wasn’t the right fit for me.
+I’d taken a risk to do something different and whilst I knew it was the right decision to leave my previous position, in those first few days, I knew the new role really wasn’t the right fit for me.
 After a Friday night in tears to my now-husband, wondering what the hell I was going to do, I made a very quick decision (not to mention a very risky one) and called in as soon as the weekend was over to say I wouldn’t be returning.
 Less than 48 hours later, it was official, I was going to work for myself and so I launched Medialuxe.

 The more I reflect on that time, I realise now that had the situation not happened the way it did, I may still have been in that same situation, holding myself back and waiting for the ‘right time’ – a time that in reality, doesn’t even exist.
 Don’t get me wrong, I certainly could have been more prepared and that may have made the first 18 months of Medialuxe less challenging, however, I can say wholeheartedly that the lessons I have learnt in my first 3 years in business have been invaluable and not only made me a better businesswoman but a better person too.